19.1: Electron-Transfer Reactions in Mitochondria

 The Nqo8, NuoH, or ND1 domain is proximal and closely linked to the site for the reduction of UQ to UQH2.

 The NuoN/Nqo14/ND2, NuoM/Nqo13/ND4 and NuoL/Nqo12/ND5 domains act as and are structurally similar to antiporters.
 Note also a very long helix that crosses the left three-most antiporter domains.
-This helix runs parallel to the membrane and probably acts as a lever allowing coupled conformational changes of the three H+ transporters.
-We looked in a previous chapter at transporters and showed in both cartoon and structural models that they alternated between inward and outward-open conformations.
+This helix runs parallel to the membrane and probably acts as a lever, allowing coupled conformational changes of the three H+ transporters.
+We looked at transporters in a previous chapter, and it was shown in both cartoon and structural models that they alternated between inward and outward-open conformations.

-Figure \(\PageIndex{15}\) shows more details of the antiporter domains and the unique structural features allowing proton transport.
-Each antiporter domain has two 5-helix bundles that display pseudo-symmetry with transmembranes helices number TM4-8 and TM9-13.
-The next to last helix in each bundle (7 and 9) is interpreted, with unbroken parts of the helices number TM7a/b and TM12a/b.
+Figure \(\PageIndex{15}\) details the antiporter domains and the unique structural features allowing proton transport.
+Each antiporter domain has two 5-helix bundles displaying pseudo-symmetry with transmembrane helices numbered TM4-8 and TM9-13.
+The next-to-last helix in each bundle (7 and 9) is interpreted, with unbroken parts of the helices number TM7a/b and TM12a/b.
 Running along the middle of each of the antiporter-like domains of the membrane domain is a series of conserved charged amino acids (aspartate, glutamate, lysine, and histidine) that participate in a hydrogen bonding network.
-Molecular dynamics simulations show water molecules (panel b), represented by red dots (for the oxygen atoms), transiently occupying a hydrogen-bonded network of waters that serve as a conduit for H+ flow.
+Molecular dynamics simulations show water molecules (panel b), represented by red dots (for the oxygen atoms), transiently occupying a hydrogen-bonded water network that serves as a conduit for H+ flow.
 An unbound "naked" proton (H+) would not persist long in any aqueous biological system.
 Panel C shows the conformational flexibility in broken interrupted helices that presumably gates the proton pore open and closed.

 (b) The NuoM antiporter-like subunit with water molecules (red dots).
 The arrow shows the flow of protons through a hydrogen bond-linked network of waters that "visit" the structure during μs molecular dynamics simulation.